markets/jekyll-timeago/README.md

 * Level of detail
 * Command line utility

-In fact, `jekyll-timeago` started as an extension for [Liquid](https://github.com/Shopify/liquid) template engine, to be used in Jekyll and Octopress backed sites.
-But actually, you can use it easily on any Ruby project.
+In fact, `jekyll-timeago` started as an extension for the [Liquid](https://github.com/Shopify/liquid) template engine, to be used in Jekyll and Octopress backed sites.
+But actually, you can use it easily in any Ruby project.

-Read more about the Jekyll integration [in this section](#jekyll-integration).
+Read more about the `Jekyll` integration [in this section](#jekyll-integration).

 ## Installation